 William Blair Believes Silence Therapeutics (SLN) Still Has Room to Grow

-Currently, the analyst consensus on Silence Therapeutics is a Moderate Buy with an average price target of $32.00, representing a 18.8% upside.
+Silence Therapeutics has an analyst consensus of Moderate Buy, with a price target consensus of $32.00, a 20.1% upside from current levels.
 In a report issued on May 19, BTIG also maintained a Buy rating on the stock with a $32.00 price target.

 See today’s analyst top recommended stocks >>